-The housing authority's cash, cash equivalents, and cash flow statement are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
-State law and the housing authority's investment policy allow the housing authority to invest in collateralized certificates of deposits, government backed securities, commercial paper, the state sponsored investment pool, and mutual funds consisting solely of government backed securities.
+The authority's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
+State law and the authority's investment policy allow the housing authority to invest in collateralized certificates of deposits, government backed securities, commercial paper, the state sponsored investment pool, and mutual funds consisting solely of government backed securities.

-Investments (bank certificate of deposits in excess of 90 days) for the housing authority are reported at fair value.
+Investments (bank certificates of deposit in excess of 90 days) for the authority are reported at fair value.